Frequently Asked Questions

 Artists who take advantage of the residency will have access to the rich and varied creative cultural opportunities which they may not have available in their own locations.
 The Twin Cities also will benefit greatly from the input of new minds.

-Plus, quite simply, the residency is offered as a way to get away from one’s normal routine, to take a break and to focus.
+The residency is offered as a way to get away from one’s normal routine, to take a break and to focus or to concentrate and produce new work.
 By offering the residency to artists who don’t live in the Twin Cities it is my hope that unwinding will be easier as one will be less likely to stay engaged with their typical routine.

 Why is the residency offered to either one OR two artists?